 MLB's 10 best rookie pitching seasons of past 50 years: Will Paul Skenes join the list?

 Pittsburgh Pirates phenom Paul Skenes is everything we expected … and more.
-Less than seven weeks into his big-league career, the flamethrowing right-hander is asserting himself as one of the most formidable pitchers in baseball while sparking conversation about the top rookie seasons of all time.
+Just two months into his big-league career, and just 12 months after being the No. 1 overall pick in the MLB Draft, the flamethrowing right-hander is asserting himself as one of the most formidable pitchers in baseball while sparking conversation about the top rookie seasons of all time.

-For now, the generational talent is on track to log one of the best debut seasons ever.
+Pittsburgh's generational talent, in fact, is on track to log one of the greatest debut seasons ever.
+Just consider his numbers through 11 starts:

 With that, here are the 10 best rookie pitching seasons of the past 50 years.